 The brick walls of the Old Town began to be built around the middle of the 13th century.
 It is assumed that it took place between 1246 and 1262, when an agreement was concluded between the deputy of the Teutonic Land Master and the town, in which the latter renounced covering part of the costs of the guard by the Teutonic Knights.
 In 1264, the Teutonic Knights, seeing how quickly the town was developing, founded in its vicinity, on the eastern side, a second urban center called the New Town.
 It received its own, separate fortifications, only from the west it was devoid of walls, because in this section it was in contact with the Old Town.
 Then, at the turn of the 13th and 14th centuries, the walls of the Old Town were reinforced with towers and in the early 14th century work was being done on the outer wall.

 In the early modern period, the main problem was still to keep the fortifications in good condition, which, among others, the town tax imposed in 1563 was supposed to serve.
-Over time, however, the medieval fortifications became obsolete, so in 1629 the construction of early modern bastion earth fortifications outside the city walls took place, where old, medieval fortifications began to lose significance.
+Over time, however, the medieval fortifications became obsolete, so in 1629 the construction of early modern bastion earth fortifications outside the town walls took place, where old, medieval fortifications began to lose significance.
 They also suffered during the siege of Toruń by the Swedish army of Charles XII in 1703 and during the Napoleonic wars.
 Eventually they were mostly demolished by the Prussian authorities in the second half of the 19th century (Braziers Gate was demolished in 1834, Starotoruńska Gate in 1878, Paulines Gate in 1879, and the Chełmińska Gate in the years 1887-1889).